 It is important to note that historical patterns of expenditures cannot be taken as an indication of future expenditures.
-The amount and timing of expenditures, and therefore liquidity and capital resources, may vary substantially from period to period depending on the business and research activities being undertaken at any one time and the availability of funding from investors and prospective collaborative partners.
+The amount and timing of expenditures, and therefore liquidity and capital resources, may vary substantially from period to period depending on the business and research activities being undertaken at any one-time and the availability of funding from investors and prospective collaborative partners.
+Grant contributions earned are also dependent on the completion of specific subsets of patient procedures which can vary significantly from quarter to quarter.

-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE THREE AND NINE MONTHS ENDED JULY 31, 2020 AND 2019
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE THREE AND SIX MONTHS ENDED APRIL 30, 2021 AND 2020